wlerin/feralfilehosting/Feral Wiki/Archived/Teamspeak 3 server/readme.md

 Error on Start up
 ---

+> **Important note:** Teamspeak is not suited for us on Feralhosting.
+Whoever runs their instance first gets to use it on the whole server.
+This is a limitation of the program and there is no workaround.
+Try using a vps instead.

 If Teamspeak is not giving you the privilege key on first run you will need to check the logs at:

 ~~~